-Hi – I’m Harriet Perkins the School Counsellor for St Bart’s
+Hi – We are Harriet Perkins and Romy Frieburghaus the School Counsellors for St Bart’s.

 What is counselling?